g-insana/ProteomeCluster/README.md

 ## 📌 Citation

-If you use ProtComp in your research, please consider citing this repository.
+If you use ProtClustComp in your research, please consider citing this repository.

 ---